pulsar-xliu/filter_arxiv_by_keywords/README.md

 A python script to filter the newest arXiv papers based on keywords and categories.
-Results are saved as an HTML file for easy viewing and tracking.

 ## Motivation
 Hundereds of papers are published every day on arXiv.
 It is difficult to keep track of the latest papers on a specific topic.
 This script aims to automate the process of filtering the latest papers based on keywords and categories.

-Some existing tools for filtering arXiv papers, e.g. [Pulsarastronomy.net](https://www.pulsarastronomy.net/pulsar/), but the user cannot customize the filtering criteria.
-This script provides the flexibility to filter papers based on their own preferences.
+Some existing filtering tools, e.g. [Pulsarastronomy.net](https://www.pulsarastronomy.net/pulsar/), but the user cannot customize the filtering criteria.

+Attracting feautures of this script include:
+- Flexibility to set filtering keywords and categories.
+- Reader-friendly webpage for easy viewing.

 ## Usage
 After downloading the script,